Lana-chan/picocalc_lua/docs/API.md

 2. `x3 : number` - The horizontal position of the third vertex in pixels
 3. `y3 : number` - The vertical position of the third vertex in pixels

-## `enableBuffer(enable)`
+## `enableBuffer(mode, [dirty])`
-Controls whether or not to enable the framebuffer.
-While the framebuffer is enabled, no drawing functions will be reflected on the screen until the framebuffer is blitted, or the framebuffer is disabled
+Enables or disables a framebuffer mode.
+While the framebuffer is enabled, no drawing functions will be reflected on the screen until the framebuffer is blitted, or the framebuffer is disabled.
+Valid mode values:
+- `0`: Direct LCD drawing (disable framebuffer)
+- `1`: PSRAM, slower access but does not use system RAM
+- `2`: RAM, faster than PSRAM but with lower color depth (RGB565 is converted to RGB233 automatically) and uses ~100KB of RAM

+The RAM framebuffer is dynamically allocated when enabled and freed when disabled.

 **Parameters**
+1. `mode : integer | boolean` - The framebuffer mode to enable, boolean values are accepted for enabling PSRAM (legacy)

+**Returns**
-1. `enable : boolean` - Whether or not to enable the framebuffer
+1. `boolean` - Whether or not setting the mode was successful

 ## `blitBuffer()`
 Blit the contents of the framebuffer to the screen